-Under Section 68(1) of the Local Government Act 1993, Councils are the controlling authority for the monitoring and management of all on-site sewer management systems for pubic and environmental health risks.
+Under Section 68(1) of the Local Government Act 1993, Councils are the approval and regulatory authority for the monitoring and management of all on-site sewer management systems.

 From 2018/19, Council will now be issuing the annual fee for the Approval to Operate an Onsite Sewer Management System, as part of the Annual Rates and Charges Notice.
 This charge will also include the fee for the inspection of the system.